I write this review as former student of JK. So, what I write on this IBuyIReview site, don’t take as your facts, but as my own facts.

 The Story of My Being a Member of the JK Lead Gen Program:

-I used to be a member of the Job Killers, and made a shit load of money with their process, and even though I parted ways, I still receive money from sites I did over 2 years ago all because of being a job killer.
+I used to be a member of the Job Killers, and made money with their process, and even though I parted ways, I still receive money from sites I did over 2 years ago all because of being a job killer.

 During my stint with these guys, my “financial” future was looking bright as hell.